 - HESA alternative provider student record

 Apprenticeships and study in further education colleges is reported in the ILR.
-Study in Higher Education Institutions (HEIs) and alternative providers (HE APs) is recorded by HESA.
+Study in Higher Education Institutions (HEIs) and alternative providers (HEAPs) is recorded by HESA.

 Course type and level